shanmukh05/EssayInsightsAI/README.md

 - #### Data Loading
     - The `analyzer\dataset.py` file contains the `FeedbackPrizeDataset` class that handles the loading of the dataset.
 It uses the `label2id.json` file to map the labels to their corresponding IDs.
     - A PyTorch Lightning Data Module (`FeedbackPrizeDataModule`) is created to handle the data loading and batching.
+    - Three data splitting strategies were implemented:
+        - **K-Fold Cross Validation**: The dataset is split into `k` folds for cross-validation.
+        - **Stratified K-Fold**: The dataset is split into `k` folds while maintaining the distribution of labels in each fold.
+        - **Train Val**: The dataset is split into training and validation sets randomly.

 - #### Model architecture
     - The model architecutre is illustrated below:
     <img src="https://raw.githubusercontent.com/shanmukh05/EssayInsightsAI/main/analyzer/report/images/architecture.png">
-    - Following pre-trained models were tested
+    - Following pre-trained models were tested:
         - `FacebookAI\roberta-large`
         - `google-bert\bert-large-uncased`
         - `microsoft\deberta-v3-large`